MJRML/MJRML.github.io/README.md

 - Designed and developed a Network Intrusion Detection System (NIDS) leveraging a Neural Network classification model implemented in Python using TensorFlow.

-- Executed ETL (Extract, Transform, Load) processes on large datasets and built data pipelines in Azure Machine Learning, to facilitate model training and deployment within the Azure environment.
+- Executed ETL (Extract, Transform, Load) processes on large datasets and built data pipelines in Azure Machine Learning, to facilitate model training and deployment within the Azure environment working with
+  Azure Data Factory and Databricks

 - Conducted advanced SQL queries in PostgreSQL, performing data analysis to identify trends, patterns, and correlations, and utilized Python for further data manipulation and insights extraction.